The Roots of the RWDSU

 Babeland workers voted to join the RWDSU in 2016.

 In 2016, over 1,000 Zara retail workers at eight stores in New York became the first Zara workers (above) in the U.S. to join a union, winning representation by RWDSU Local 1102.
 The campaign, like Local 1102's H&M campaign years before, continued to show that large retail chains can grow and prosper while treating their workers fairly and negotiating strong contracts with employees.
+Zara workers in New York have continued to join RWDSU for a voice in the workplace over the years, with the latest workers winning union representation in 2019.

 Standing Up to Corporate Greed